Helping millions of people navigate the world of technology.

 Can’t Turn on Windows Firewall?
 Here Is the Fix

 Double-click the downloaded file and click Next to run the troubleshooter.
-Wait for the troubleshooter to run, and check if you can enable the firewall after that.
+Wait for the troubleshooter to run, then check if you can enable the firewall.

 Run Windows Firewall

-Sometimes, problems with the system files on your PC can disrupt Windows processes and prevent you from turning on the firewall.
+Sometimes, problems with your PC’s system files can disrupt Windows processes and prevent you from turning on the firewall.
 Running the SFC (System File Checker) and DISM (Deployment Image Servicing and Management) scans can help you replace problematic system files with their cached versions.

 Open Terminal as Admin